teem2/teem-sample_component/README.md

 This class would look in the `compositions` directory for a file named `component/subdir/classname.js`, and if found will load it out of that directory.

-As a concrete example, the sample$fetcher can be used elsewhere like so:
+As a concrete example, if placed into the compositions directory as `sample` you can then use the fetcher from this repo as `sample$fetcher` like so:

     define.class(function(composition, screens, screen, button, sample$fetcher) {
         this.render = function() {